User Experience Market Size and Share

 By Enterprise Size: Large Enterprise Stability Versus SME Growth Acceleration

-Large enterprises retained 58% User Experience Services market share in 2024 on the back of multi-region Total Experience rollouts.
+Large enterprises retained a 58% market share of the user experience market in 2024, driven by the rollout of multi-region Total Experience initiatives.
 Their budgets support integrated roadmaps across web, mobile, contact centre, and employee portals.
-SME demand, however, is set to rise fastest at 23.80% CAGR as AI lowers tool costs and vendors pioneer outcome-based contracts.
-Japan’s Ministry of Economy, Trade and Industry underscores leadership’s role in SME digital transformation, expanding the addressable base for UX partners.
+SME demand, however, is set to rise fastest, at a 18.81% CAGR, as AI lowers tool costs and vendors pioneer outcome-based contracts.
+Japan’s Ministry of Economy, Trade, and Industry underscores the leadership’s role in SME digital transformation, expanding the addressable base for UX partners.

-Distinct buying criteria split the segments: enterprises require deep governance and vendor co-innovation, while SMEs prioritise quick wins and predictable spend.
-Providers tailoring engagement and pricing models to each cohort will unlock above-average growth.
+Distinct buying criteria split the segments; enterprises require deep governance and vendor co-innovation, while SMEs prioritise quick wins and predictable spend.
+Providers who tailor their engagement and pricing models to each cohort will unlock above-average growth.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.